skellis46/slipbox/somatics unlimited.md

 On the pages of the Journal of Dance and Somatic Practices – and elsewhere in dance scholarship – artists, scholars, teachers and practitioners are not shy in making claims about the benefits of somatic practices.
 Such claims are endemic and appear unlimited in scope: becoming pain free (Eddy 2009), greater physical expression (Batson 2007), physical harmony (Mullan 2014), challenging the "dominant discourses" re sexual abuse (Beaudry 2015), "the potential to question and critique the dominant social discourse and practices of neo-liberal societies" (Fortin 2017), and "a pedagogical foundation for the vitalising and integration of the learners’ sexually potent self into training and performance processes" (Kampe 2015).
 In this presentation I discuss the nature of the claims made on behalf of somatic practices through the flagship Journal of Dance and Somatic Practices, and what these claims might say about our responsibilities within and beyond dance research.

+## List of 20 articles randomly generated on Tuesday 30 May 2023 using random.org.

+- [x] 203
+- [x] 3
+- [x] 122
+- [x] 222
+- [x] 217 (originally was 218 but this was a review)
+- [ ] 246
+- [ ] 37
+- [ ] 5, 93, 188, 256, 196, 214, 211, 155, 81, 142, 164, 41

 ## edit bin

+I think by using the word _claim_ I've shown my hand more than a little.
+The word implies that I have adopted suspicious eyes.
+I did not, for instance, attempt to catalogue the arguments or _facts_ in JDSP, and it's important to remember that there are arguments in its pages, as there are facts.
+For example, of the five I have just shown you, the one by Sylie Fortin is more than a claim.
+Here it is again:

+> Feldenkrais Method of somatic education allowed [them] to develop an internal authority which made them less vulnerable to the health impacts of the dominant dance discourse. [@fortin-2009-experience p.60]

 > Your belief in that does not make it so.[@yudkowsky-2012-skill n.pag.]